Oil and Gas Terms Beginning with “S” — Page 16

 A well shut in at the surface, rather than downhole.
 Most transient well tests are conducted in this manner for convenience.
 Read more →

-A chemical that preferentially adsorbs at an interface, lowering the surface tension or interfacial tension between fluids or between a fluid and a solid.
-This term encompasses a multitude of materials that function as… Read more →
+A surfactant (surface-active agent) is an amphiphilic chemical that preferentially adsorbs at fluid-fluid interfaces or fluid-solid interfaces, lowering the surface tension or interfacial tension between fluids… Read more →

 A vessel placed in a flowline through which liquids or gases are flowed to neutralize sudden pressure surges.
 Read more →